Today we are going to learn how to use VLOOKUP to search for Fuzzy Match in Excel.

 Download Practice Workbook

-Here we’ve got a data set with the Names of some books of a bookshop called Kingfisher Bookstore.
+Here we’ve got a data set with the Names of some books of a bookshop called.

-1. VLOOKUP Fuzzy Match Using Wildcards (Matching the Entire Lookup_Value)
+1. VLOOKUP Fuzzy Match Using Wildcards (Entire Lookup_Value Matching)

 For example, we can find a book containing the text “Second World War” in this way.